Since the 2006-07 season, we have covered some amazing teams! The following are enshrined in our Hall of Fame forever! Who will be next?

 CRITERIA

-- MUST have made it to a State Championship game or Semifinals (Final 4) game for all sports except football (Quarterfinals is enough to get in for football, though not automatically; Semifinals for other sports, though not automatic).
-For the sports of cross country, wrestling, cheer, etc, teams must be state champs or runner-up.
+2. MUST have made it to a State Championship game or Semifinals (Final 4) game for all sports except football (Quarterfinals is enough to get in for football, though not automatically; Semifinals for other sports, though not automatic).
+For the sports of cross country, golf, track & field, wrestling, cheer, teams must be state champs or runner-up.

 What makes a dynasty?